intumba/intumba/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Ionic
 - 💞️ I’m looking to collaborate on Java opensource projects
-- 📫 How to reach me selby@progressivedot.co.za
+- 📫 How to reach me selby@progressivedot.com

 <!---
 intumba/intumba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.